 Imagine Earth were a distant place you once called home but could never visit again?
 What would you remember most about the planet, and how would you describe it to your grandchildren?

-It is this scenario that sets the stage for "Earth's Wild Ride," a new movie that immerses audiences in a 3-D tour of Earth's history and natural wonders.
+It is this scenario that sets the stage for “Earth’s Wild Ride,” a movie that immerses audiences in a 3-D tour of Earth’s history and natural wonders.
 Set on the surface of the Moon in the year 2081, the movie opens with a grandfather and his grandchildren gazing out into space.
-As they watch the Moon's shadow move across Earth, the grandfather tells stories of crashing asteroids, erupting volcanoes, roaring dinosaurs, electrifying lightning and booming thunder.
-While learning about eclipses, the ice age, Earth's water cycle and differences between the Earth and Moon, the audience is taken on a roller-coaster-like ride through canyons of raging rivers and hot flowing lava.
+As they watch the Moon’s shadow move across Earth, the grandfather tells stories of crashing asteroids, erupting volcanoes, roaring dinosaurs, electrifying lightning and booming thunder.
+While learning about eclipses, the ice age, Earth’s water cycle and differences between the Earth and Moon, the audience is taken on a roller-coaster-like ride through canyons of raging rivers and hot flowing lava.
 Suitable for school years Prep to 3 showing the sun moon and earth environment.

 Oasis in Space, takes you on a startling and beautiful Journey through our Solar System and beyond, in search of water and waterworlds like Earth.
-Incorporating the latest astronomical research and exploration.
-Including data from robotic explorers.
+Incorporating decades of astronomical research and exploration.
+Including data from robotic explorers and observation from earth.

 “Capturing the Cosmos is a marvellous visual piece that showcases cutting edge astronomical technology and highlights Australia’s contribution to unravelling the mysteries of the Universe.
 Having the show being distributed amongst the APS (fixed dome and portable) members enables a greater engagement and opportunity for the public to experience.
 It is surely going to be a hit!” says APS President Shane Hengst.